python-can-define-radio/python-course/classroom_activities/ex_1a_shell.md

 ## 17
 ## Try this.
-You can see that grep displays all occurences of the word "view".
+You can see that the grep command displays all occurences of the word "to".
 ## Don't forget the asterisk in the grep command.
 The asterisk means "everything in my current directory".
 cd /tmp/otherstuff/house/smallstuff
-echo "used for viewing items." > eyeglasses.txt echo "a beautiful view, I would say." > mountains.txt grep view *
+echo "Makes it easier to focus your eyes." > eyeglasses.txt echo "A great place to hike." > mountains.txt grep to *

 ## 17b